How to Set Up Text Analysis in Displayr: A Step-by-Step Guide

 The goal of cleaning and processing the text is to reduce the number of unique words that you are including in your analysis to a manageable, meaningful collection.

-Once you have your data set loaded in to Displayr you can begin the setup and cleaning process by selecting Insert > More > Text Analysis > Setup Text Analysis.
+Once you have your data set loaded into Displayr, you can begin the setup and cleaning process by selecting Insert > More > Text Analysis > Setup Text Analysis.
 This will create an R Output whose purpose is to use R to process your text.
-Here, you can select the text variable which contains your text, and you can then proceed to choose which cleaning steps you would like to conduct.
+Here, you can select the text variable that contains your text, and you can then proceed to choose which cleaning steps you would like to conduct.
 The program performs the text cleaning and displays a table that shows the unique tokens and how many times each was identified in your text.
 The term token is the technical term for the words or phrases that form the units of analysis.

 The different kinds of processing steps are described as follows.